 3. Raise a glass of pet-friendly booze

 When you’re celebrating a big event, there’s no better way to treat yourself than with a glass of something fizzy.
-Alcohol isn’t safe for dogs or cats, no matter how small the amount, so your pet can’t usually join you in a celebratory tipple.
-However, with a range of pet-friendly (and alcohol-free) booze options recently becoming available, your best friend can now indulge in a Friday night glass of Pawsecco, catnip wine or dog beer with you.
+Alcohol isn’t safe for dogs or cats, no matter how small the amount, so your pet can’t join you in a celebratory tipple.
+However, with a range of pet-friendly booze options recently becoming available, your best friend can now indulge in a Friday night glass of Pawsecco, catnip wine or dog beer with you.

 Kick back with a beer

 Believe it or not, dog beer is best served at room temperature and poured over dry dog food.
 Pouring flat chicken or beef flavoured beer over your dinner might not sound particularly appetising to us humans, but it’s a delicious treat for dogs.
 Some of the best-known brands include Bowser, Snuffle and Woof Dog Beer, all of whom make their beer from natural, human-grade ingredients, so you know that your dog is getting a healthy treat.

 Crack open a bottle of wine (or Pawsecco!)

 Wine for cats and dogs is non-alcoholic as well as being non-carbonated and grape-free.
 This is the case because aside from alcohol being dangerous for our pets, carbonated drinks can cause animals to experience indigestion and diarrhoea.
 On top of that, grapes are also toxic for dogs and can cause them to have kidney failure.